Martimborgss/origin-isle/README.md

 ### Recommended setup (all optional, but each fixes a real OriginOS quirk)

 - **Battery → unrestricted**, so OriginOS doesn't kill the background caster to save power.
-- **Accessibility → "Origin Isle keep-alive"**, so the app runs with no status-bar icon (same mechanism as a gesture-navigation app).
+- **Accessibility → "Origin Isle keep-alive"**, so the app runs with no status-bar icon.
 - **OriginOS auto-start allow-list** (Settings → Battery → Auto-start), or the caster gets killed when the screen turns off.